zendframework/zend-stratigility/doc/book/migration/to-v2.md

 First, **we recommend *never* using the `$response` argument provided to middleware.**

 The reason for this recommendation is two-fold.
-First, the http-interop interfaces do not provide it, and, as such, using it within your middleware makes your middleware incompatible.
+First, the http-interop/http-middleware interfaces do not provide it, and, as such, using it within your middleware makes your middleware incompatible.
 Second, and more importantly, is due to the reason why http-interop does not include the argument: usage can lead to